Low Testosterone: Common and Easily Treatable

 - Gum tablets

 While a low testosterone diagnosis may be a frustrating process, we are here to help you every step of the way to make this process more manageable.
 It is important that your doctor work with you to accurately diagnose your symptoms and tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.